 Peterskirche (Church of St. Peter)

 The program of music in the Baroque Peterskirche (Church of St. Peter), which is located in the heart of Vienna, is exceptionally packed - from free, daily organ concerts to performances by international choirs.
-"Opera in the Crypt" is regularly held in the old vaults deep under the nave.
+"Opera in the Crypt" is regularly held in the old vaults deep under the nave - with opera program for children as well as for adults.
 Piano sonatas by Wolfgang Amadeus Mozart are performed here on Saturdays and Sundays.
 The Classic Ensemble Vienna is a guest here several times a week with a program ranging from Mozart to Beethoven and Bach to Vivaldi.

 Vienna Boys' Choir in the Hofburg Chapel